cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 * "Hit" or "tiger" teams are built to tackle urgent technical requirements.
 These teams are short lived and not assigned nor granted the time to provide long term planning and support.
 * Migrations, improvements, or enhancements are often considered "nice to have" work items and rely on "research" or "hack day" efforts.
-* Security patches are not tracked or managed, only being applied when there is a specific breach or industry wide concern
+* Security patches are not tracked or managed, only being applied when there is a specific breach or industry wide concern.
-* Employees complain of burn out and frustration with the amount of work they are doing outside their core role
+* Employees complain of burn out and frustration with the amount of work they are doing outside their core role.

-##### Examples Scenarios:
+##### Example Scenarios:

 * There is a specific employee who is viewed as the test environment expert.
 While this employee means well, their attempt to enable better test environments despite limited investment has led to increased risk since there is no maintenance of their solution and no shared understanding of how to triage a broken test environment.
 * Engineers are encouraged to invest in capability improvements when there is no pressure from management for revenue generating features.
 This translates to the last few days of some sprints where they prioritize automating and improving parts of their CI/CD pipeline.
 It is not uncommon for these improvements to come in bursts as there can be months of overly full sprints not allowing for time on these side endeavors.

 #### Level 2, Operationalized -  Dedicated team

 Budget and people are allocated for persistent people and resource support.
 The assigned people are tasked with providing a set of commonly-required capabilities to speed up software delivery.
 Often these teams focus on meeting reactive technical requirements.
 They may be called DevOps, Engineering Enablement, Developer Experience (DevEx or DevX), Shared Tools, a Centre-Of-Excellence, or even Platform.
-They're funded centrally and treated as cost centers - their impact on direct value streams and application teams is not measured.
+They're funded centrally and treated as cost centers; their impact on direct value streams and application teams is not measured.
 It can be hard to map the impact of platform teams at this level on the organization and its value streams, which can make it hard to sustain and continue funding such teams.

 ##### Characteristics:

-* The team is made up of nearly all technical generalists
+* The team is made up of nearly all technical generalists.
-* Team budget may include the infrastructure costs associated with their work leading to often being a key point in budget conversations
+* Team budget may include the infrastructure costs associated with their work leading to often being a key point in budget conversations.
 * Backlog items range a number of technologies, leading to frequent and large context switches.
-* This team is often the first to fill a gap that is not yet being addressed, even if not in the declared scope for the team - this team takes ownership of resources that don't have an owner
+* This team is often the first to fill a gap that is not yet being addressed, even if not in the declared scope for the team.
+This team takes ownership of resources that don't have an owner.
-* Assigned people rarely have the time or experience with customer research to validate their designs or implementations
+* Assigned people rarely have the time or experience with customer research to validate their designs or implementations.

-##### Examples Scenarios:
+##### Example Scenarios:

 * Application developers raise an issue with the long build time for their applications.
 A centralized team is tasked with reducing the build time by 50%.
 They solve this by doubling the size and quantity of the CI runners given they are not close enough to the software to individually improve the application builds.
 This creates a budget concern for their centralized team as the productivity gain is not directly measurable against this increased infrastructure cost.